 How it all came to be ...

 Meghan has always sung and written songs, but didn’t originally set out to be a performer.
 Her solo career started in 2002, in Portland, ME — walking past a local club on Congress street, apparently humming loud enough for the club owner to run out, grab her by the arm and ask her to sing right there on the spot for his guests.
 Stunned and unprepared, she sang an a’capella tune she had finished writing earlier that day.
-The club owner asked if she would be willing to play a real set sometime, so she returned about a month later and sang all of the a’capella tunes she could fit into thirty minutes and has been writing and performing regularly ever since!
+The club owner asked if she would be willing to play a “real set” sometime, so she returned about a month later and sang all of the a’capella tunes she could fit into thirty minutes and has been writing and performing regularly ever since!

-Meghan recorded a few solo albums before she met Mordechai Rosenblatt, and began The Reverie Machine in 2009.
-Meghan is presently working primarily as a solo act.
-It does happen every now and again that special guests join the Reverie, such as: Kevin Nelson on Bass, David Pender Lofgren on drums and percussion, Norah McLaughlin, Meisha Horner and/or Jessi Radovich on Backing vocals and percussion, and on a rare occasion you might catch Thomas Deakin on Clarinet or Alto Sax and vocals.
+Meghan recorded a few solo albums before she began The Reverie Machine in 2009.
+Currently working primarily as a solo act, it does happen every now and again that special guests join the Reverie, such as: Kevin Nelson on Bass, David Pender Lofgren on drums and percussion, Norah McLaughlin, Meisha Horner and/or Jessi Radovich on Backing vocals and percussion, and on a rare occasion you might catch Thomas Deakin on Clarinet, Alto Sax and vocals.
 Whether solo or when other players join, the music created often uplifts, penetrates and inspires the listener.